 - Personal language.
 Select your desired user interface language from the drop-down list.
 This settings affects the language of the user interface, such as texts in buttons and dialog boxes.
 It does not affect the language of your website.

 - Limit touch support.
 On touch-screen devices, browsers may have difficulties prioritizing between input from the screen and from the computer mouse, which may cause problems such as making it impossible to resize panes using the computer mouse.
-If you experience problems with Optimizely and the touch screen, enable the Limit touch support feature.
+If you experience problems with CMS and the touch screen, enable the Limit touch support feature.
 This feature prioritizes computer mouse input over touch screen input and enables the computer mouse for interactions such as drag and drop, resizing of panes, and so on.